 In the particular read-through-the-Bible-in-a year-assignment which I happen to be following this year (recommended by Al McCarn), it so happened that the final chapters of the book of Job coincided with the readings for parshas Vayakhel and Pekudai, as well as the close of the Bney Yosef Summit in Tampa (March 4-6 2016).

-The final verses of the book captured my attention when I noticed that Job’s three daughters are named in the text–but his seven sons are not.
+The final verses of the book captured my attention when I noticed that Job’s three daughters are named in the text–but his seven sons, curiously, are not.
 As the number three always reminds me of the resurrection of Messiah Yeshua, I was provoked to start digging into the meanings of the names.
 To my great surprise, a clear picture of returning Ephraim emerged.
 Come, please, examine what I have found.

 Due to the earth-shaking (pun intended) ramifications of the events, it would seem logical that the name of this portion of Torah should be “commandments,” “Mount Sinai”, “betrothal” or “ketubah.”
 That it is named for Moses’ father-in-law, the “priest of Median” to whom we were introduced in Shemot a few weeks ago, leaves us scratching our heads.
 Continue reading Yitro – Jethro→

 In last week’s lesson, Joseph not only revealed his identity to his brothers; but, more importantly, he revealed his forgiveness for their sins against him.
 Joseph embraced them and kissed them and urged them to bring their father and their families to Goshen, where Joseph provided all the food that the family needed and “gave them a possession in the land of Egypt, in the best of the land, in the land of Rameses, as Pharaoh had commanded” (Gen. 47:11).
 Continue reading Vayechi – And he lived→

 New Testament: Luke 15:11-32, John 20:14,25-28, Romans 11, Rev. 12:1-6